Key Points

 - Contact allergens (like laundry detergent)

-If a pet has multiple allergies things can get complicated and hard to untangle!
-If you’re not sure whether the root cause is dietary or environmental, your vet can help you figure out what kind of allergy your pet is experiencing.
+If a pet has multiple allergies, things can get complicated and hard to untangle.
+Your vet can help you figure out what kind of allergy your pet is experiencing.

 How are food allergies diagnosed and treated?

-If your pet has been started on a diet elimination trial, it is also important to return to the veterinarian for a follow-up.
-It is important for the veterinarian to check your pet’s skin, ears, and ask you about how they are doing otherwise to make sure the food trial is making a difference.
+If your pet has started a diet elimination trial, it is also important to return to the veterinarian for a follow-up.
+They will check your pet’s skin and ears, and ask you about how they are doing.

 What if the elimination diet isn’t working?